johlym/johnathan.org/_posts/2015-01-26-sleeping-positions.md

 - habits
 - sleep
 ---
-I saw a rather interesting article this morning <a href="http://www.wsj.com/news/articles/SB10001424127887324595704578241642030220064">via the Wall Street Journal</a> that talks about finding the perfect sleep position.
+I saw a rather interesting article this morning ~~via the Wall Street Journal~~ that talks about finding the perfect sleep position.
 I couldn’t help but think: “is there some mad science in here that will give me the answer to all things sleeping so I can sleep mad sleeps and wake up feeling like a million dollars?”
 Well, no. The only way to wake up feeling like a stack of cash is either a) have a million dollars or b) eat some of those crazy mushrooms the kids like.

-Anyway, <a href="http://www.wsj.com/news/articles/SB10001424127887324595704578241642030220064">This article</a> had some good points that I wanted to recap because it’s something I struggle with from time to time, and after adjusting my morning routine to better serve my daily writing goals, the best sleep I can get from the limited time I have is fine by me.
+Anyway, ~~This article~~ had some good points that I wanted to recap because it’s something I struggle with from time to time, and after adjusting my morning routine to better serve my daily writing goals, the best sleep I can get from the limited time I have is fine by me.

 Looking back on even last night’s sleep, I started out on my side, and the article puts me in the majority with 57% of sleepers starting out that way.
 Sometimes, if I’m already pretty relaxed, I’ll start on my back, and let my eyes literally roll back into my head (weird I know).
 That’s something only 17% of people seem to do, and for those stomach sleepers out there, you’re the odder of the bunch at 11% for starting positions.